 Assessment: 100% coursework ELECTIVE COURSES Students are encouraged to take the following elective courses during their studies of the language.
-PORT2221 Portuguese reading course (6 credits) This course will introduce students to the literature of the Portuguese-speaking countries through reading, analysis and discussion of a selection of texts from twentieth-century and contemporary authors.
-The course will be conducted in Portuguese and it is recommended for students with good basic knowledge of the language who wish to improve their ability to read, speak and write.
-Passages from novels and plays, short stories and poems will enable the students to perceive the writer's skills and aims, while practicing a wide range of language tasks.
+PORT2221 Portuguese reading course (6 credits) This course will introduce students to the cultures of Brazil, Angola and Portugal through reading, analysis and discussion of a selection of texts from twentieth-century and contemporary authors.
+The course will be conducted in Portuguese and it is recommended for students with basic knowledge of the language who wish to improve their ability to read, speak and write.
+Passages from novels and plays, short stories, poems and song lyrics will enable the students to perceive the writer's skills and aims, while practicing a wide range of language tasks.
 Prerequisites: Students wishing to be admitted to PORT2221 without having previously completed PORT1002 Portuguese I.2 will be required to satisfy the Faculty Board through the Head of the School of Modern Languages and Cultures that they have attained elsewhere the required standard.